gorakhargosh/pyoauth/docs/source/guides/rsa_sha1.rst

    request building methods to **use** ``"RSA-SHA1"`` **as the signature method** and your **RSA private key as the client secret**.
 Easy, huh?

-The OAuth provider can now use the public key that you shared with it to verify the messages that you sent to it signed with your private key.
+The OAuth provider can now use your public key to verify the messages that you send to it after you sign them with your private key.

 That's essentially it.